JessicaBehrens/MH_Paramater_Estimation-3MPEA_Crystallization/README.md

 **General Functions:**
 - folder with subfolders containing all necessary files and functions to make some general definitions, store parameters etc. for all further calculations
-* folder needs to be incoperated into every 'main_[].m' by adding the file path -tThe location where to add the path is indicated in the 'main_[].m'-files
+* folder needs to be incoperated into every 'main_[].m' by adding the file path - The location where to add the path is indicated in the 'main_[].m'-files

 **MHE_batch:**
 - moving horizon parameter estimation for the batch scenario